- Outdoor Spaces

 Discretionary Events can:

-- Have a 50 per cent capacity of rooms or 50 people, whichever is greater, for indoor meetings.
+- Have a 50 percent seated capacity for indoor events

 - Outdoor events can have 50 per cent capacity or 5000 people, whichever is greater.

-- For all indoor events over 50 people, BC Vaccine Card verification is required for attendees.
+- For all indoor events BC Vaccine Card verification is required for attendees.

 Do I need to wear a mask at my event?

-For all other Essential or Discretionary Events, masks are required indoors, unless a person is eating while seated.
+Masks are required for all meetings, including work related meetings, unless a person is eating while seated.